Today, there are more than 20 billion existing IoT users, which will increase to more than 41 billion users in 2025.

 With more than 20 billion connected IoT devices today, specialists are anticipating that this number should develop to more than 40 billion in the next few years.

-There are many risks involved if there is no asset management system in your organization.
+There are many risks involved if there is no asset management software in your organization.
 Every equipment fixed or liquid is important to your business functionality.

 For instance, in which year or month software is expiring, or when you need to renew the license.
 And at that time, if the audit is performed and it is found that you are using an expired software, then you may have to pay a huge fine.
 Therefore, tracking software information is important.